williamlrss/kanap/README.md

 # Kanap #

 This is the front end and back end server for Project 5 of the Web Developer path.
-(Suivez les instructions pour voir le projet ou RDV à front/js ou l'ensemble du travail a été effectué)
+(Suivez les instructions pour voir le projet ou RDV à front/js où l'ensemble du travail a été effectué)

 ### Back end Prerequisites ###